-Her expertise includes freedom-to-operate (FTO) patent assessments, ‘front end’ procurement and licensing agreements, IP strategy design such as patent circumvention/product redesign and alignment with regulatory procedures, patent prosecution, Australian and European patent oppositions and US inter partes review proceedings, and managing multi-party patent litigation, primarily Hatch Waxman proceedings in the US.
+Her expertise includes freedom-to-operate (FTO) patent assessments, ‘front end’ procurement and licensing agreements, IP strategy design such as patent circumvention/product redesign and alignment with regulatory procedures, Australian and European patent oppositions and US inter partes review proceedings, and managing multi-party patent litigation, primarily Hatch Waxman proceedings in the US.

 Where desirable, Kate assists her clients with litigation settlement strategy and licence negotiations.
 She is a commercially focused adviser and provides digestible recommendations and updates on IP and litigation strategy and competitive risks.